databricks/terraform-provider-databricks/docs/resources/repo.md

 * `url` -  (Required) The URL of the Git Repository to clone from.
 If the value changes, Git folder is re-created.
 * `git_provider` - (Optional, if it's possible to detect Git provider by host name) case insensitive name of the Git provider.
 Following values are supported right now (could be a subject for a change, consult [Repos API documentation](https://docs.databricks.com/dev-tools/api/latest/repos.html)): `gitHub`, `gitHubEnterprise`, `bitbucketCloud`, `bitbucketServer`, `azureDevOpsServices`, `gitLab`, `gitLabEnterpriseEdition`, `awsCodeCommit`.
 * `path` - (Optional) path to put the checked out Git folder.
-If not specified, , then the Git folder will be created in the user's directory (for existing workspaces it's `/Repos/<username>/...`, for new workspaces it will be user's folder in the workspace).
+If not specified, , then the Git folder will be created in the default location.
 If the value changes, Git folder is re-created.
 * `branch` - (Optional) name of the branch for initial checkout.
 If not specified, the default branch of the repository will be used.
 Conflicts with `tag`.
 If `branch` is removed, and `tag` isn't specified, then the repository will stay at the previously checked out state.
 * `tag` - (Optional) name of the tag for initial checkout.
 Conflicts with `branch`.